browserstate/history.js/README.md

 		// Prepare
 		var History = window.History; // Note: We are using a capital H instead of a lower h if ( !History.enabled ) {
-			return false; // History.js is disabled for this browser.
-This is because we can optionally choose to support HTML4 browsers or not.
+			 // History.js is disabled for this browser.
+			 // This is because we can optionally choose to support HTML4 browsers or not. return false;
 		}

 		// Bind to StateChange Event